samplec/fixprob-weakselection/README.md

 * 'OptimalBalloon.m' is a function that finds the Balloon graph of a given graph size with the smallest ratio rhoprime/rhocircle.
 It depends on the functions WeakSelectionFixProb.m and Balloon.m.
 * 'BalloonStar.m' is a function that creates a Balloon-Star graph of a given number of vertices in the hub, path, and star parts of the graph.
 * 'OptimalBalloonStar.m' is a function that finds the Balloon-Star graph of a given graph size with the smallest ratio rhoprime/rhocircle.
 It depends on the functions WeakSelectionFixProb.m and BalloonStar.m.
+* 'ConvertGraphToMatrix.m' is a function that outputs an array of adjacency matrices for all graphs provided by the text infile.

+#### Note about Graphs of Size 10
+To obtain adjacency matrices for the nearly 12 million simple connected graphs of size 10, first download the graph6 files from [Brendan McKay's website](http://users.cecs.anu.edu.au/~bdm/data/graphs.html).
+Then use the [showg](http://users.cecs.anu.edu.au/~bdm/data/formats.html) executable with -a, the graph6 infile and a text outfile.
+This text outfile can then serve as the input to the ConvertGraphToMatrix.m function, whose output is an array of adjacency matrices.
+Finally, use WeakSelectionFixProb.m to find the weak selection fixation probabilities for any graph given its adjacency matrix.

 ## Usage
 The main MATLAB script files can be directly run as long as their helper functions have been downloaded.